PIYUSH-K-S/BharatIntern-Internship/README.md

 # BharatIntern-Internship
-This repository contains 2 tasks of bharat Intern Internship Along with the excel files FOR August-September Btch Task 1 Stock Prediction using LSTM
+This repository contains 2 tasks of bharat Intern Internship Along with the excel files FOR August-September Batch

+Task 1 Stock Prediction using LSTM

 Task 2 Predicting Handwritten Digits with MNIST Dataset